 1. Missed period

-Dr. Marcus Wallace explains:
+Dr. Gordon explains:

 “A missed period is the number one symptom that alerts women that they may be pregnant.
 And if it’s accompanied by nausea, vomiting, and tender breasts, most likely, they are pregnant.
 However, an irregular period is also the number one reason that causes women to falsely assume they’re pregnant.
 But if they’re not pregnant, they need to know why they’re not having regular periods.
 An irregular cycle can point to a health problem or other issue that should be addressed sooner rather than later.”

 2. Breast tenderness

 Hormonal changes may also cause breasts to be sore or swell.
 Breasts may also feel fuller and larger.
 Areolas also become larger and darker.
 WhatToExpect.com reports that breast soreness typically ends after the first trimester.

 3. Increased need to urinate

 Always rushing to the restroom?
 It’s one of the most common early pregnancy symptoms.
 It typically lasts for the majority of the pregnancy.

 Nausea during pregnancy is probably due to changes in hormones.
 Hormonal changes may also cause an increased sensitivity to smell.
 This leads to more nausea.
 Even though it’s called “morning sickness,” nausea can hit pregnant women at any time of the day (or night!).

 Due to the increased sensitivity to smell and nausea, many women find that even the sight of some foods make them recoil.